-- Step 1 Choose Systems > Inventory and Fault Status. - Step 2 On the Inventory and Fault Status pane, select Rack Groups.
+Step 1 Step 2 Choose Systems > Inventory and Fault Status.
+On the Inventory and Fault Status pane, select Rack Groups.
 Note You can also expand Rack Groups and select the rack group which contains the server.

-- Step 4 Select the server from the list. - Step 5 From the More Actions drop-down list, choose Launch GUI.

-Step 6 Cllick Submit.

-The GUI for the server is launched in a separate browser.
+Step 3 On the selected rack group page, click Rack Servers.
+Note You can also select any sub groups under Rack Groups.
+Step 4 Select the server from the list.
+Step 5 From the More Actions drop-down list, choose Launch GUI.
+Note You can also right-click and choose the option.
+Step 6 Cllick Submit . is displayed only when the HTTP Enabled and Redirect HTTP to HTTPS Enabled che nch GUI option will open the Login page of the corresponding Rack server in aseparate window.
+This ayed only when the HTTP Enabled and Redirect HTTP to HTTPS Enabled checkboxes are enabled onfiguring the communication services in the Rack server.
+For more information, see Cisco UCS as Servers Integrated Management Controller CLI Configuration Guide.